Henning von Tresckow

 Henning Hermann Karl Robert von Tresckow ([ˈhɛ.nɪŋ fɔn ˈtʁeːs.koː]; 10 January 1901 – 21 July 1944) was a German military officer with the rank of major general in the German Army who helped organize German resistance against Adolf Hitler.
 He attempted to assassinate Hitler on 13 March 1943 and drafted the Valkyrie plan for a coup against the German government.
 He was described by the Gestapo as the "prime mover" behind the plot of 20 July 1944 to assassinate Hitler.
-He committed suicide at Królowy Most on the Eastern Front upon the plot's failure.
+He committed suicide at Królowy Most on the Eastern Front upon learning of the plot's failure.

 Early life

 Tresckow was born in Magdeburg into a noble family from the Brandenburg region of Prussia with 300 years of military tradition that provided the Prussian Army with 21 generals.
 His father, Leopold Hans Heinrich Eugen Hermann von Tresckow, later a cavalry general, had been present at Kaiser Wilhelm I's coronation as the emperor of new German Empire at Versailles in 1871.
 His mother, Marie-Agnes, was the youngest daughter of Count Robert von Zedlitz-Trützschler, a Prussian Minister of Education.

 He received most of his early education from tutors on his family's remote rural estate; from 1913 to 1917, he was a student at the gymnasium in the town of Goslar.
-He joined the 1st Regiment of Foot Guards as an officer cadet at age of 16 and became the youngest lieutenant in the Army in June 1918.
+He joined the 1st Regiment of Foot Guards as an officer cadet aged 16 and became the youngest lieutenant in the Army in June 1918.
 In the Second Battle of the Marne, he earned the Iron Cross 2nd class for outstanding courage and independent action against the enemy.
 At that time Count Siegfried von Eulenberg, the commander of the 1st Regiment of Foot Guards, predicted that "You, Tresckow, will either become chief of the General Staff or die on the scaffold as a rebel."